-Using a 22 inch Weber kettle grill is a great way for a beginner to get started smoking meats because they are incredibly affordable and have a surprisingly large capacity.
+Using a 22 inch Weber kettle is a great way for a beginner to get started smoking meats because they are incredibly affordable and have a surprisingly large capacity.
 It is pretty straightforward to smoke two slabs of baby back ribs or even a 12-13 pound packer brisket on a kettle.

 Here is a look at one EASY way of using a kettle as a smoker.